The term workflow and the term process are very similar, yet there is a difference in what they mean.

 On the other hand, case workflows require cognitive capabilities to achieve automation.
-Here is where cognitive workflows automation solutions come in.
+Here is where cognitive workflow automation solutions come in.

-It's clear that workflows and processes - once you have clear understanding what camp your tasks fall into - should be treated differently from an automation standpoint.
+It's clear that workflows and processes - once you have a clear understanding of what camp your tasks fall into - should be treated differently from an automation standpoint.

 Understanding what type of automation you are dealing with and which tool you should use is key to achieving successful automation.

 The next step is to consider whether a custom solution or an out-of-the-box tool is right for you.

 Self-service cognitive automation providers can represent the solution for the majority of your problems.
 They provide user-friendly AI and workflow builder tools that are easily navigable by anyone.